CCMMMA/wacommplusplus/README.md

 cmake ..
 ```

-- Example: compile with CUDA, OpenMP and MPI support, but without extra debug logging:
+- Example: compile with CUDA, OpenMP, and MPI support, but without extra debug logging:
 ```bash
 cmake -DUSE_OMP=ON -DUSE_MPI=ON -DUSE_CUDA=ON -DDEBUG=OFF ..
 ```

-6) Run make and wait
+6) Run, make and wait

 ```bash
 make